DJProduction/Restaurant-Reviews/README.md

 ---
 ## Project Overview

 For the **Restaurant Reviews** project, A static webpage was converted into a responsive web application with additional robust features.
-The goal is to imporve the user experience to be comparible to a native application.
+The goal is to improve the user experience to be comparable to a native application with basic features.

 ## Initial Site Problems

-The static format of the site was not capable of changing to accomidate the various commonly sized displays.
+The static format of the site was not capable of changing to accommodate the various commonly sized displays.
 It barely displayed correctly on a desktop and became near impossible to navigate on mobile devices.
 Additionally, the site was not compatible with accessibility applications such as screen readers.
 Visitors are unable to access the site when their devices have poor or no internet connections.

 ## How to download and launch Restaurant Reviews Site
 1. To run on your computer simply click the **Clone or Download** button on the top right.